igsxf22/python_unreal_relay/README.md

     We'll also create variables `relay_actor` and `floats_in` by promoting output nodes to variables

-2. In event graph, identify Tcp Relay actor to communicate with:
+3. In event graph, identify Tcp Relay actor to communicate with:

     `Event Begin Play: --> Get Actor of Class --> Promote Actor to new variable: relay_actor`
     - Use the Get Actor of Class node to select the class of the tcp_relay actor (*if you're using the one in this repo, it'd be `bp_tcpRelay_no_bpi`*)
     - This is now the `relay_actor` variable

-3. In Class Settings, add the blueprint interface (*ie `bpi_relay`*) to your Implemented Interfaces.
+4. In Class Settings, add the blueprint interface (*ie `bpi_relay`*) to your Implemented Interfaces.
 Then, implement the event in your Event Graph.

-4. Implement the `relay_float_array` as a custom event, connect to the branch using the `live_data` bool (prevents attempts to parse until next tick) and promote output to `floats_in`
+5. Implement the `relay_float_array` as a custom event, connect to the branch using the `live_data` bool (prevents attempts to parse until next tick) and promote output to `floats_in`

-5. Create a new transform variable `transform`

-Iterate through the floats_in array and assign the values to the transform object
+6. In event tick loop, parse `floats_in` and assign values by index to `location` and `rotation` variables
     ```
     x = floats_in[0]`
     y = floats_in[1]`